MaterializeInc/materialize/doc/developer/design/20240131_pv2_physical_architecture.md

 - Hard to see how we can evolve our design to there from our current architecture.
 At least for me, aljoscha.

+## Sketch of multi-clusterd architecture

+In order to smear the responsibilities across the multiple `clusterd`, instead of them being held by a single `adapterd`, we need to look at three main
+responsibilities:

+1. translating Catalog contents to commands for clusters/replicas
+2. holding on to logical since handles for compute objects (across all the replicas) and synthesizing `AllowCompaction` commands
+3. routing/processing queries

+> [!NOTE]
+> I'll use persist shards and their `compare_and_append` when talking about
+> distributed coordination below, but these ideas can be mapped to other
+> primitives.
+It's just what we're used to by now!

+### Catalog -> cluster/replica commands

+The input to synthesizing cluster/replicas commands are: 1.
+Catalog changes, and 2. currently held read holds.
+If all replicas hold read holds and can listen to Catalog changes, they all have access to the same information.

+The need to coordinate in writing down commands, for example in a durable command log/persist shard.
+All processes could scramble and try to `compare_and_append`, or they could elect a leader that does the appending, with less contention.

+All clusters/replicas would listen on the durable command log instead of being instructed by controller commands.

+### Read Holds

+Read holds can also be facilitated by the durable command log: all processes put in place an `AllowCompaction` command for the things they care about.
+Clusters/replicas listen to this to know when they can downgrade.
+They can downgrade only based on the minimum/meet over all read holds/`AllowCompaction` commands.

+Compute currently downgrades aggressively, because it's cheap to send controller messages to clusters/replicas.
+If we use the durable command log for read holds/downgrades, we would have to rate-limit writing new `AllowCompaction` commands to the log.
+This means we potentially do less compaction, but that could be fine.

+A CLUSTER (the user-facing one) could also use this concept to collectively "hold" a set of persist since handles for all collections: the different processes put in place read holds in the command log, and any process can downgrade the since handle to the minimum/meet of what we have in the durable command log.
+This way, we multiplex multiple logical holds into one set of "physical" since handles.
+Each CLUSTER logically holds one persist since handle per collection.

+### Query Routing

+All processes can connect to all other clusters/replicas.
+The balancer routes a query to one `clusterd` process.

+**Question**: What about sessions?

+- Equivalent to Postgres, where, in order to connect to a different database you have to re-connect.
+Our equivalent would be that you have to re-connect if you want to talk to a different cluster.
+- Still means that all the queries from one session have to be routed to the same `clusterd` process, or they somehow have to share session state.
+- Makes the user experience slightly worse.

+## Questions

+Jan: Who serves queries when there is no replica?
+Dan: Is there work that a cluster/replica needs to do when there are no replicas?

 ## Alternatives

 TBD!